SiyaoIsHiding/java-driver/proposals/open-telemetry/tracing.md

 # Prior art
 [prior-art]: #prior-art

-OpenTelemetry has https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/cassandra/cassandra-4.4/libraryfor Apache Cassandra Java Driver, but it requires the user to run the Java agent.
+OpenTelemetry has [instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/cassandra/cassandra-4.4/library) for Apache Cassandra Java Driver, but it requires the user to run the Java agent.

 There are other DBMS implementations regarding the export of telemetry data in client-side calls in the java ecosystem: